 The surname Daunsy was first found in Wiltshire where Richard de Dauntesye was one of the first records of the name as listed in the Hundredorum Rolls of 1273.
 The same rolls listed Peter de Dauntesy in Berkshire.

 West Lavington in Wiltshire "was for many generations the property of the Dauntsey family, of whom William Dauntsey, a younger son, was alderman of London in 1542."
 He would later found and endow an almshouse, and a grammar school there.
 The church contains the sepulchral chapel of the Dauntsey family.
 Through marriage the property passed to the Danvers family.

 Early History of the Daunsy family

-Another 311 words (22 lines of text) covering the years 1242, 1348, 1349, 1632 and 1542 are included under the topic Early Daunsy History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Daunsy research.
+Another 156 words (11 lines of text) covering the years 1242, 1348, 1349, 1632, 1542, 1663 and 1660 are included under the topic Early Daunsy History in all our PDF Extended History products and printed products wherever possible.

 Daunsy Spelling Variations

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Daunsy have been found, including Dancey, Dauncy, Dauncey, Dauntsey, Dance, Dancie, Dauncie, Dauntsie and many more.